 13. Visit Adams Morgan

 Adams Morgan is a neighborhood in Washington, DC, well known for its multiculturalism and vibrant nightlife.
-If you want to find Adams Morgan, take a walk by 18th street at night, and you’ll find this neighborhood of nightly wonders.
+If you want to find Adams Morgan, take a walk by 18th Street at night, and you’ll find this neighborhood of nightly wonders.
 It’s hard to miss.
-It’s got colorful houses lined up on its streets alongside cafes, lounges, clubs, and even shops open all night long for your entertainment.
-There is so much you can do at Adams Morgan if you’re a night owl.
+Its colorful houses lined up on its streets alongside cafes, lounges, clubs, and even shops open all night for entertainment.
+You can do so much at Adams Morgan if you’re a night owl.
 It would be a shame not to visit it.

 14. See the United States Capitol

-Visiting the U.S capitol should also be on your list while you are in Washington.
-It is not just a place where laws are made but is also a wonderful display of architectural genius.
-It was built in the 1800s and houses both the house of reps and the senate.
-The building also holds a part of history as it was destroyed by the British and was also rebuilt later on.
+Visiting the US Capitol should also be on your list while you are in Washington.
+It is not just a place where laws are made but is also an incredible display of architectural genius.
+It was built in the 1800s and houses the House of Representatives and Senate.
+The building also holds a part of history as it was destroyed by the British and rebuilt later.

-The U.S capital allows visitors to its several exhibits and gift shop.
+The U.S. Capital allows visitors to visit its several exhibits and gift shops.
 You could also get a tour of the building every day of the week except Sundays.
-You book a visit online, or you book a tour on the premises.
+You can book a visit online ora tour on the premises.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.